vlauncher/BlogPost/README.md

-Thats the shit aint it the truth
+Thats the shit aint it the truth i talk am